Azure/aks-periscope/README.md

 # Data Privacy and Collection
-The AKS diagnostic tool runs on customer's agent pool nodes, and collect VM and container level data.
+AKS Periscope runs on customer's agent pool nodes, and collect VM and container level data.
 It is important that customer is aware and gives consent before the tool is deployed.
 Microsoft guidelines can be found in the link below:

 https://azure.microsoft.com/en-us/support/legal/support-diagnostic-information-collection/

 # Compatibility
-The AKS diagnostic tool currently only work on Linux based agent nodes.
+AKS Periscope currently only work on Linux based agent nodes.

 # Current Feature Set